automated/automated/docs/api.md

 The most basic `.automated.js` config file can be empty, in which case it will use defaults.

-Export each of the attributes like `export const Component`
+Export each attribute. e.g. `export const Component`

 | Attribute      | Type               | Default                                                  |
 | -------------- | ------------------ | -------------------------------------------------------- |